Remote

 Technical Overview

-Double-storey rear extensions significantly increase usable floor area and are a popular choice in various house extension designs to add bedrooms, bathrooms, and enhance first-floor layouts.
+Double-storey rear extensions significantly increase usable floor area and are a popular choice in various house extension plans to add bedrooms, bathrooms, and enhance first-floor layouts through thoughtful architectural design.

 Due to their scale, these extensions carry a much higher planning risk profile.